Planning Your Japan Trip in 2025-2026: Best Times to Visit & Seasonal Tips

 Next, let’s look at some of the menswear and womenswear rental clothes in three different seasonal styles: spring/autumn, summer, and winter!

 Summer in Japan is hot, humid, and sunny.
-If you reserve rental clothes during your summer travels, you’ll receive light and airy items such as T-shirts and sleeveless tops to help you stay comfortable while sightseeing under the hot summer sun.
+With ‘Any Wear, Anywhere,’ you’ll get light, breathable items like T-shirts and sleeveless tops to help you stay cool while sightseeing.

 Final Word